KEM827/Magisk/docs/install.md

 You should be able to extract the file you need from official firmware packages or your custom ROM zip (if using one).
 If you are still having trouble, go to [XDA-Developers](https://forum.xda-developers.com/) and look for resources, guides, discussions, or ask for help in your device's forum.

-- Copy the boot/recovery image to your device
+- Use adb to push the boot/recovery image from your pc to your device.
+This method preserves the file from corruption, which may happen if you copy and paste, or drag and drop from your pc to the device-directory path.
+      ADB push <filepath>/recovery.img /sdcard/Download
-- Press the **Install** button in the Magisk card
+- On your android device, Press the **Install** button in the Magisk card
 - If you are patching a recovery image, make sure **"Recovery Mode"** is checked in options.<br>In most cases it should already be automatically checked.
 - Choose **"Select and Patch a File"** in method, and select the stock boot/recovery image
 - Magisk Manager will patch the image to `[Internal Storage]/Download/magisk_patched.img`.
 - Copy the patched image to your PC with ADB:<br>
 `adb pull /sdcard/Download/magisk_patched.img`
+       (Don't be confused by your PC's linked-names for your android device storage.<br> Windows' [Internal Shared Storage] directory is the /sdcard directory on your android device
+- rename the magisk_patched.img file to recovery.img
 - Flash the patched boot/recovery image to your device.<br>
 For most devices, reboot into fastboot mode and flash with command:<br>
 `fastboot flash boot /path/to/magisk_patched.img` or <br>